CodeMC/Documentation/docs/usage-guidelines.md

 - Removal of your account(s).
 - Complete blocking of access to our CI and/or Nexus.

-CodeMC may issue one or multiple of the above punishments at any given time at our own discretion.
+CodeMC may issue one or multiple of the above punishments at any given time at our discretion.
+Any of these actions may happen in any order of any severity.

 ## Guideline Updates and Opting out
 These guidelines may be updated at any given moment.
 We may notify users on our [Discord Server](https://discord.gg/AGcFMu6) about updates to these Guidelines, do not guarantee this however.